 The information provided in these articles are general and should not be relied upon as a substitute for professional, legal, business, insurance or financial advice.
 For more information or a quote for you or your business, please contact a licensed insurance broker or a Success Manager for a referral to a licensed professional.

 Copyright © 2001 - present.
 The Chef Alliance - All Rights Reserved.

-Information provided may be incomplete.
-Suggestions or guidance is general and should not be considered a substitute for professional, legal, business, insurance or financial advice.
-Each business is unique; please contact a professional for advice to meet the requirements of laws and by-laws.
+Disclaimer: Information provided may be incomplete.
+Any suggestions or guidance should not be considered a substitute for professional, legal, business, insurance or financial advice.
+Each business situation is unique, and the advice provided is intended to be general.
+Please contact a professional for advice that's best suited for your business and to meet requirements of your local/regional government laws and by-laws.

 The Chef Alliance is an industry member organizations for chefs and cooks and is not an insurance broker.
 The Commercial General Liability Insurance (" Chef Insurance") that may be included as a member benefit is provided through a third party licensed insurance broker.
 The Chef Alliance, by virtue of the size of its membership across Canada, is able to negotiate deeply-discounted insurance packages for its members and facilitates the insurance process on their behalf.

 Powered by GoDaddy